-- Changes in your energy level (more tired)
+- · Lack of energy

 - Nausea/vomiting

 - Headache

 - Dizziness

 - Confusion, drowsiness, feeling "foggy"

 - Problems with your vision

-- Changes in sexual function
+- · Changes in sexual function

 - Fever

-- · When you first noticed the symptoms above - How severe the symptoms are - If the symptoms are interfering with your daily activities - · A list of medications and supplements you're taking - If you've ever had pituitary problems before - Anything else you have tried at home to manage the symptoms - Note: Remind healthcare providers outside the oncology team that you are receiving immunotherapy for your cancer and it can affect your pituitary gland.
+- · When you first noticed the symptoms above - · How severe the symptoms are - If the symptoms are interfering with your daily activities - A list of medications (both prescribed and over the counter), and any vitamins or supplements you are taking.
+This includes all oral, inhaled, or topical medications - If you've ever had pituitary problems or have been diagnosed with a hormone problem in the past - Anything else you have tried at home to manage the symptoms

+Note: Remind or inform healthcare providers outside the oncology team that you are receiving cancer immunotherapy and it can affect your pituitary gland.
 This is particularly important if they are planning any scans of your head/brain

-If you have severe head pain with vision changes, fever, nausea and vomiting, feeling "foggy," and/or very tired
+If you have severe head pain with vision changes, fever, nausea and vomiting, feeling "foggy," and/or unusually tired